Make flavor-packed three cheese Gnocchi al Forno with Italian sausage in under an hour! With a crisp, bubbly cheesy topping and herb-infused sauce!

-Made with light store bought potato gnocchi, a simple and flavor packed tomato sauce, crumbled spicy Italian sausage, and a cheese mixture of ricotta, mozzarella, and parmesan, this tasty baked pasta is a family style dish you can make any night of the week!
+JUMP TO RECIPEMade with light store-bought potato gnocchi, a flavor packed tomato sauce, spicy Italian sausage, and plenty of cheese, this tasty baked pasta is a family style dish you can make any night of the week- ready in just 1 hour!

 Table of Contents